sharedstreets/sharedstreets-js/README.md

 ### getFormOfWayString

-Get FormOfWay from a Number to a String
+Get FormOfWay from a GeoJSON LineString and/or Optional parameters

 **Parameters**